 From Saskatchewan we flew straight to Toronto.
 The first big city we’ve spent time in since our arrival in Canada, it’s safe to say Alex and I were incredibly excited at this change in scenery.
 What’s more, Toronto is also Alex’s hometown, so we were pretty confident we knew exactly where to go to get some interesting shots.

 We decided to begin our time in Toronto with a visit to the famous distillery district, an area on the eastern edge of the city.
-The distillery district is made up of a number of bars, restaurants, boutique stores, cafes and art galleries, all housed in the former buildings of the Gooderham & Worts Distillery.
-Once the largest whisky distillery in the world, these buildings now provide a trendy area for locals to hang out and store.
+The distillery district is made up of a number of bars, restaurants, boutique shops, cafes and art galleries, all housed in the former buildings of the Gooderham & Worts Distillery.
+Once the largest whisky distillery in the world, these buildings now provide a trendy area for locals to hang out and shop.
 With its cobbled lanes and charming atmosphere, it almost felt as if we were in Europe, and the history of the area is easily identifiable.
 We spent our time here getting lost down the quiet side streets, reading the various signs detailing the history of any one particular building, and wandering through some of the bars and open distilleries.

 Whilst it was hard to drag ourselves away, there was plenty more to see, so we moved on to Brookfield Place to check out the stunning architecture at the Allen Lambert Galleria.
 Designed by Spanish architect Santiago Calatrava, the atrium of this six-story thoroughfare is truly breathtaking.
 The winning design of an international competition, Calatrava’s masterpiece uses a combination of light, glass and curved metal to create an astounding work of art that is reminiscent of a tree lined street or a canopy of branches.
 Well worth a look (and a photograph or two), this was just the beginning of our architectural and artistic discoveries in Toronto.Read more